You are here

 Accessible directly from town, this loop is a locals' favorite.
 Riders grind the 1.2-mile Smuggler Mountain Road to access a large network of trails that drop down into the stunning Hunter Creek Valley.
 There are a numerous routes that take bikers to the valley floor, including the singletrack Iowa Shaft, Lollipop and Tootsie Roll trails.

-Aspen's road biking has drawn world-class cyclists to the area for decades, and they come for the high-altitude training in part (a feature that makes most area hill climbs even more challenging).
-For all bikers, our classic road rides offer excellent paved surfaces, stunning scenery and low traffic.
+Aspen's road biking has drawn world-class cyclists to the area for decades.
+For bikers of all abilities, our classic road rides offer excellent paved surfaces, stunning scenery, and low traffic.
 Here are some of our favorite on-pavement rides around the Roaring Fork Valley.

-- RIO GRANDE TRAIL (easy, 43.5 miles possible) - highly recommended!
+1. RIO GRANDE TRAIL (easy, 43.5 miles possible) - highly recommended

-Spanning the entire Roaring Fork Valley, the Rio Grande Trail starts near Clark's Market in Aspen and continues all the way to Glenwood Springs with some paved and some dirt sections.
-Visitors and locals love to ride the gentle downhill grade to Woody Creek Tavern, a favorite haunt of the late Hunter S. Thompson (20 miles roundtrip).
-If you sample one too many of their famous margaritas, call a taxi to take you back up to Aspen!
+Spanning the entire Roaring Fork Valley, the Rio Grande Trail starts near Clark's Market in Aspen and continues all the way to Glenwood Springs with both paved and dirt sections.

-With restricted car traffic, smooth pavement and jaw-dropping views at the top, the ride to the Maroon Bells is a one not to miss.
-If you're not up for the climb, sign up with one of our trusted outfitters to ride downhill from the Maroon Bells back to town!
-Ask the concierge for details.
+With restricted car traffic, smooth pavement and jaw-dropping views, the ride to the Maroon Bells is one not to miss.
+If you're not up for the climb, sign up with one of our trusted outfitters to ride downhill from the Maroon Bells back to town.

-This iconic Aspen ride winds up Castle Creek Road, and riders enjoy the route's low traffic, smooth pavement and stunning scenery which includes wildflower meadows and Ashcroft ghost town.
-The real payoff is a gourmet lunch at Pine Creek Cookhouse at the top.
+This iconic Aspen ride winds up Castle Creek Road.
+Riders enjoy the route's low traffic, smooth pavement, and stunning scenery, which includes wildflower meadows and Ashcroft's ghost town.
+The real payoff is a gourmet lunch at Pine Creek Cookhouse just past Ashcroft.

 DOWNLOAD AN ASPEN BIKING APP

 Find your way to Aspen's best biking with your phone.
-We recommend Strava Running & Cycling, where you track your runs and rides as well as view locals' favorite trails, and MTB Project, offering guide-book quality descriptions and stats of area mountain biking trails.
+We recommend Strava Running & Cycling, where you track your runs and rides as well as view locals' favorite trails, and MTB Project.
+It offers guide-book quality descriptions and stats of area mountain biking trails.

 ASPEN'S WE-CYCLE BIKE SHARE PROGRAM

-Aspen's bike share program, WE-cycle, is a great short-term option if you need a bike to get from point-A to point-B. There are WE-cycle kiosks at key points around town where you can rent a bike, ride it around town, then return it to a WE-cycle kiosk near your final destination.
+Aspen's bike share program, WE-cycle, is a great short-term option if you need a bike to get from point-A to point-B. There are WE-cycle kiosks at key points around town where you can check out a bike, ride it around town, and return it to a WE-cycle kiosk near your final destination.